rpspringuel/hyphen-la/doc/phonetic-rules.md

 - **ngu where u is a full vowel:** *lan-gu-i*, *lan-gu-e-re*, *stran-gu-lo*, *fran-gun-tur*.

+## Understanding exceptions

+There is obviously no strict rule for etymological exceptions, but these rules will certainly help:

+- **preverbs:** when a preverb is present, the hyphenation point is after the preverb in simple cases: *ab-scindo*.
+- **fused preverbs:** when a preverb is fused with the radix, the priority is given to the radix, ex: *trans+scribo* = *tran-scribo*.
+- **epenthesis:** hyphenation is usually done after the epenthesis: *prod-eo*.
+- **enclitic:** words ending with an enclitic should be hyphenated before the enclitic (to be confirmed!).

 ## Optional rules

 Somes hyphenation rules are found in some liturgical books but are not kept by Solesmes: